polkadot-js/api/docs/start/api.tx.wrap.md

 ## Sudo use

-When running a development chain (Polkadot/Substrate with a `--dev` flag), or in certain testnets a sudo module is available - just like the sudo command on *nix systems, it allows root-level access to perform actions.
+When running a development chain (Polkadot/Substrate with a `--dev` flag), or in certain testnets a sudo module is available - just like the sudo command found on some systems, it allows root-level access to perform actions.
 For instance, we can perform a `setBalance` on an account -

 ```js
 ...